-If you have a normally functioning thyroid, you may be a bit skeptical when you hear a woman with some extra weight blaming it on her thyroid.
+If you have a normally functioning thyroid, you may be a bit sceptical when you hear a woman with some extra weight blaming it on her thyroid.

 But thyroid conditions are absolutely real and becoming much more common, especially in women over 35.
 And if you have low levels of thyroid hormone it is extremely difficult to lose any weight – believe me I’ve been there!